jeesang7/WizFi360-EVB-Pico-AZURE-C/examples/iothub_ll_c2d_sample/README.md

 ## Step 1: Prepare software

-The following serial terminal program and graphical tool for interacting with devices connected to your IoT hub are required for iothub_ll_c2d_sample test, download and install from below link.
+The following serial terminal program and graphical tool for interacting with devices connected to your Azure IoT are required for iothub_ll_c2d_sample test, download and install from below link.

 - [**Tera Term**][link-tera_term]
 - [**Azure IoT Explorer**][link-azure_iot_explorer]